Top tips to be a great plant parent

 Don’t overwater your plants!
 This can often be the most common mistake people make.
 Most plants (not all – see points 1 and 2!) prefer their soil to dry out a little on the surface before they are watered again.
 Soggy roots will lead to root rot and other issues, so make sure your plants aren’t sat in stagnant water all week.

 Dust your plants.
 Just like you would do for your furniture to keep it clean and shiny, your plants will appreciate their leaves being wiped or dusted regularly to ensure their pores (stomata) don’t get clogged and give them the best conditions for photosynthesis.
 If your plant has glossy leaves, then a damp cloth is fine to wipe them with, but if the leaves have any hairs or spikes on them, then a feather duster is best to remove dirt.

 Check their roots.
-If a plant grows too big for its pot and becomes root bound, you will become unhappy.
+If a plant grows too big for its pot and becomes root bound, it will become unhappy.
 On the other hand, some plants (Monstera & Phalaenopsis or other epiphytic plants, for example) grow quite well with restricted roots, so they should be repotted less often.
-Also, some pests will start in the soil before appearing on the leaves, so it is a good early warning sign.
+Also, some pests will start in the soil before appearing on the leaves, which is a good early warning sign.

 Ask for help!
 Find the plant equivalent to Mumsnet (or other less crazy parenting sites!) for your area and post your questions to the wider community.
-This is also a great place to trade plants and cuttings as well as asking for tips!
+This is also a great place to trade plants and cuttings and ask for tips!
 On the Isle of Man, my go-to site on Facebook is Isle of Man house plant swap/sell/share.